mixu/minitask/readme.md

 minitask is not a makefile replacement, it is a convention for writing things that apply a bunch of pipes to a list of files.

-It doesn't even define any significant new APIs - everything is just based on using Node core streams in a specific way and structuring your code into separate tasks.
+minitask doesn't even define any new APIs - everything is just based on using Node core streams in a specific way and structuring your code into reusable tasks.
+The minitask repo is a bunch of functions that support those conventions.

 ## The first step: creating and annotating the list of files